Program & curriculum

 For their ninth course, students can choose any psychology course that is above the foundation course level.
 The course should be chosen in consultation with the academic advisor.
 Electives include any of the courses listed under the clusters and seminars above, and may also be chosen from courses listed in the course catalog or special offerings in the department.

 For specific requirements, refer to the current course catalog.

-Moravian College, in conjunction with DeSales University, Cedar Crest College, Lafayette College, Lehigh University, and Muhlenberg College, is a member of the Lehigh Valley association of Independent Colleges (LVAIC).
-Moravian College students have the unique opportunity to enroll in one of these institutions through LVAIC cross registration.
+Moravian University, in conjunction with DeSales University, Cedar Crest College, Lafayette College, Lehigh University, and Muhlenberg College, is a member of the Lehigh Valley association of Independent Colleges (LVAIC).
+Moravian University students have the unique opportunity to enroll in one of these institutions through LVAIC cross registration.
 For more detailed information, refer to the LVAIC registration policy.